Let’s Push Personal Wellness For The Health Of Employees

 The Challenge

 Exemplar firms are looking through an institutional lens to comprehend, with compassion, the magnitude of personal loss and suffering experienced by their key stakeholders.
-To garner deep insights, it will be necessary to synthesize the side effects that emerged in the aftermath of the pandemic: a heightened emphasis on the value of personal relationships, social engagement and leisure experiences; a pronounced awareness of the impacts of anxiety and depression on physical and mental health; and an urgent inner motivation to reassess and improve overall life-happiness and career satisfaction.
+The impact of the recent pandemic has surfaced a myriad of challenges that have affected individuals in profound ways.
+To garner deep insights, it will be necessary to synthesize the side effects that emerged in the aftermath of the pandemic: a heightened emphasis on the value of personal relationships, social engagement, and leisure experiences; a pronounced awareness of the impacts of anxiety and depression on physical and mental health; and an urgent inner motivation to reassess and improve overall life-happiness and career satisfaction.

-In this new normal, how could organizations make a difference in supporting their key stakeholders to live and perform more purposefully?
+In this new normal, the pressing question arises: how can organizations make a meaningful difference in supporting their key stakeholders to live and perform more purposefully?
+The need for actionable strategies has never been more urgent.

 The Opportunity

-It has been established that institution-led delivery of health insurance, life and disability insurance, retirement plans, etc., was the turning point that stimulated their demand and use and ultimately proved to be the most effective (distribution) model to boost the financial well-being of customers and employees.
-Now, this post-pandemic environment presents an opportunity (and obligation) for businesses to similarly leverage the wherewithal of the institution delivery model to help repair and heal the detrimental current state of personal well-being.
+It has been established that institution-led delivery of health insurance, life and disability insurance, retirement plans, etc., was the turning point that stimulated their demand and use, ultimately proving to be the most effective distribution model to boost the financial well-being of customers and employees.
+Now, this post-pandemic environment presents an opportunity (and obligation) for businesses to similarly leverage the wherewithal of the institutional delivery model to help repair and heal the detrimental current state of personal well-being.

-The point is that institutions have quickly learned that boundaries between work and personal spaces have been irreversibly reshaped and that key stakeholders now place disproportionately higher emphasis on relational factors versus transactional ones.
+The point is that institutions have quickly learned that boundaries between work and personal spaces have been irreversibly reshaped, and that key stakeholders now place disproportionately higher emphasis on relational factors versus transactional ones.
+Good relationships, mutual respect, and empathy are now recognized as fundamental components of a healthy organizational culture.

-Consequently, personal and family wellness elements such as elder care/in-home nursing and estate/legacy planning are now surfacing as desirable benefits.
-Accordingly, organizations will do well to reexamine the importance of incorporating such personal and family wellness elements into their value propositions to better align with the emerging priorities of employees and customers.
+Consequently, personal and family wellness elements, such as elder care services, in-home nursing, and estate/legacy planning, are now surfacing as desirable benefits.
+Organizations will do well to reexamine the importance of incorporating such personal and family wellness elements into their value propositions to better align with the emerging priorities of their employees and customers.

-Clearly, the pandemic has upended many old transactional conventions, and businesses are up to the task of selecting and implementing relational replacements that are better suited do both—deliver a societal impact while also enhancing the economic performance of the firm.
+Clearly, the pandemic has upended many old transactional conventions, and businesses are now tasked with selecting and implementing relational replacements that are better suited to delivering societal impact while also enhancing the economic performance of the firm.
+In this new era, the emphasis on holistic well-being is not just a trend; it is an imperative for sustainable growth and success.

 Author Profile